-Information contained in the investigation order prepared by the Directorate for investigation or the warrant of the court must include the following information: (1) date of the inspection; (2) CNC officials who will be in charge of the inspection; (3) identification of the undertaking and the address of the premises subject to inspection; and (4) object of the inspection.
+Information contained in the investigation order prepared by the Directorate for investigation or the warrant of the court must include the following information: date of the inspection; CNMC officials who will be in charge of the inspection; identification of the undertaking and the address of the premises subject to inspection; and object of the inspection.
 It is important to verify this information is correct before allowing the inspection to be carried out.

-27 The attorney-client privilege only applies to correspondence between clients and external counsel.
+The attorney-client privilege only applies to correspondence between clients and external counsel.
 It does not apply to correspondence with in-house counsel.

-Spanish courts have confirmed that CNC officials have broad powers to seize documents during inspections.
-In particular, it is the obligation of the undertaking alleging that a document is protected or fall out of the scope of the inspection order to identify such documents and to provide proof of the protected nature of the same (see the Supreme Court judgment of 27 April 2012 in Stanpa).
+Spanish courts have confirmed that CNMC officials have broad powers to seize documents during inspections.
+In particular, it is the obligation of the undertaking alleging that a document is protected or that it falls outside the scope of the inspection order to identify such documents and to provide proof of the protected nature of the same (see the Supreme Court judgment of 27 April 2012 in Stanpa).

-29 The CNC has begun to request access to e-mails of employees by requesting their passwords if the e-mail addresses have been used for professional purposes.
+In the last inspections carried out by the former CNC, it requested access to e-mails of employees by requesting their passwords if the e-mail addresses had been used for professional purposes.

-30 See CNC decision of 31 July 2012, case SNC/26/12, Mediapro, and CNC decision of 31 May 2012, case SCN/19/12 CPV.
+See CNC decisions of 31 July 2012, case SNC/26/12, Mediapro, and of 31 May 2012, case SCN/19/12, CPV.